(See also Perinatal Tuberculosis on discussed in Perinatal Tuberculosis (TB).)

 Other people with an incidental positive TST or IGRA but without these risk factors are often treated for LTBI, but physicians should balance individual risks of drug toxicity against the benefits of treatment.

 Treatment generally consists of INH unless resistance is suspected (eg, in exposure to a known INH-resistant case).
-The dose is 300 mg once/day for 6 to 9 mo for most adults and 10 mg/kg for 9 mo for children.
-HIV-infected patients and people with abnormal chest x-rays consistent with old TB also require 9 mo of therapy.
+The dose is 300 mg once/day for 9 mo for most adults and 10 mg/kg for 9 mo for children.
 An alternative for patients resistant to or intolerant of INH is RIF 600 mg once/day for 4 mo.
 DOT with INH plus rifapentine taken once/wk for 3 mo is also effective.

-The main limitations of treatment of LTBI are poor adherence and hepatotoxicity.
-Used for LTBI, INH causes clinical hepatitis in 1/1000 cases; hepatitis usually reverses if INH is stopped promptly.
+The main limitations of treatment of LTBI are hepatotoxicity and poor adherence.
+When used for LTBI, INH causes clinical hepatitis in 1/1000 cases; hepatitis usually reverses if INH is stopped promptly.
 Patients being treated for LTBI should be instructed to stop the drug if they experience any new symptoms, especially unexplained fatigue, loss of appetite, or nausea.
 Hepatitis due to RIF is less common than with INH, but drug interactions are frequent.
 Only about 50% of patients complete the recommended 9-mo course of INH.
 Adherence is better with 4 mo of RIF.
 Monthly visits to monitor symptoms and to encourage treatment completion are standard good clinical and public health practice.

 General preventive measures (eg, staying at home, avoiding visitors, covering coughs with a tissue or hand—see Treatment) are followed.

 Reactivated disease can involve any organ, but particularly the lungs, brain, kidneys, long bones, vertebrae, or lymph nodes.
 Reactivation may cause few symptoms and can be overlooked for weeks or months, delaying appropriate evaluation.
 The frequent presence of other disorders in old age further complicates the diagnosis.
 Regardless of their age, nursing home residents who were previously TST negative are at risk of disease due to recent transmission, which may cause apical, middle-lobe, or lower-lobe pneumonia as well as pleural effusion.
 The pneumonia may not be recognized as TB and may persist and spread to other people while it is being erroneously treated with ineffective broad-spectrum antibiotics.
 In the US, miliary TB and TB meningitis, commonly thought to affect mainly young children, are more common among the elderly.

 Risks and benefits of preventive treatment should be carefully assessed before the elderly are treated.
 INH causes hepatotoxicity in up to 4 to 5% of patients > 65 yr (compared with < 1% of patients < 65 yr).
-In the elderly, chemoprophylaxis is indicated only if the TST increases ≥ 15 mm from a previously negative reaction.
-TST sensitivity can be poor in the elderly.
-Close contacts of an active case and others at high risk and with a negative TST or IGRA should be considered for preventive treatment unless contraindicated.
+As a result, chemoprophylaxis is usually given to the elderly only if the induration after TST increases ≥ 15 mm from a previously negative reaction.
+Close contacts of an active case and others at high risk and with a negative TST or IGRA should also be considered for preventive treatment unless contraindicated.